RakhithJK/hackerschoice-kb-wiki/Web-Console.md

 ### stripchat.com

-This one will be probably the most interesting for you :stuck_out_tongue_winking_eye: as they clearly don't give a fuck about security or they just don't know how to put it in place correctly or whatever but their weakness are quite obsvious and [easy](https://github.com/DgSe95/porn-proxyfy) to [exploit](https://github.com/DgSe95/porn-dump-cli).
+This one will be probably the most interesting for you :stuck_out_tongue_winking_eye: as they clearly don't give a fuck about security or they just don't know how to put it in place correctly or whatever but their weakness are quite obvious and [easy](https://github.com/DgSe95/porn-proxyfy) to [exploit](https://github.com/DgSe95/porn-dump-cli).

 #### Connected models